daikikuchi/A-Book-Tracking-App/README.md

 ### Dependencies
 - Please refer to package.json file.

+### You can view it live here: https://ancient-tundra-21064.herokuapp.com/

 ### To run it locally
   - Clone or download this repository
   - run npm install